Mode8fx/EzRO-gui/README.md

 ## Troubleshooting

 ### My NES roms are all being skipped!
-Try using the unheadered DAT.
+Try using the headerless DAT.

 ### My system DAT isn't being recognized!
 No-Intro may have changed the name of the system since EzRO was last updated.
 You can either edit `SystemNames.py` to change the identifiable system names (recommended) or change the name within the DAT itself.